pkra/mathjax-node-page/README.md

 If `input` is a HTML string, `mjpage` function callback receives result after the DOM serialization.
 If `input` is a `jsdom` object, `mjpage` function callback receives `jsdom` object itself.

+#### Error handling
+When a rendering error occurs, `config.errorHandler` will be called.
+These arguments are passed:

+* `id`: index of formula on the page.
+* `wrapperNode`: The jsdom HTMLElement object where the rendered math should be put.
+* `sourceFormula`: The input math code.
+* `sourceFormat`: The format of input math code -- e.g. `inline-TeX` or `TeX`.
+* `errors`: A array of strings of MathJax-Node returned errors.

+Modify the `wrapperNode` object to show some error message to user.
+The default error handling function is printing the error with `console.log`.

 #### Example
 ```javascript